kasenetz/hbcd-docs/docs/datacuration/imaging.md

 ```

 ## EEG (eeg/)
-To facilitate data handling and preprocessing, we employ [EEG2BIDS Wizard](https://github.com/aces/eeg2bids), a custom MATLAB application installed at all HBCD sites.
-After each EEG session, raw data are uploaded to the Wizard, which, among other things, converts this data to the BIDS standard data structure.

 For EEG BIDS data, the specific **location of electrodes**, placed on either the head (`acq-eeg`) or chest (`acq-ecg`), is specified in the `*_electrodes.tsv` files following cartesian coordinates provided by the accompanying `*_coordsystem.json` file.
 For **task acquisitions**, the task is specified by `task-<label>`, with task options of `FACE`, `MMN`, `RS`, and `VEP` (see task details [here](../measures/eeg/overview.md#eeg-parameters)).

 ```